TAFMEDS

 SectionWeightTopics

-C. Skill Acquisition24%Discrete trials, naturalistic teaching, prompting, reinforcement
+C. Behavior Acquisition25%Reinforcement, discrete trials, naturalistic teaching, prompting, chaining

 Why Traditional Study Methods Fall Short